Abuayman1/Abuayman1/README.md

 - 👋 Hi, I’m @Abuayman1
 - 👀 I’m interested in blockchain technology
-- 🌱 I’m currently learning Bitcoin, Javascript and Golan
+- 🌱 I’m currently learning Bitcoin, Javascript and Golang
 - 💞️ I’m looking to collaborate on how to develop an app to help monitor and eradicate neglected tropical diseases
 - 📫 How to reach me aliyurufai07@gmail.com